EnterpriseDB/tpa/docs/src/distributions.md

 # Distribution support

-TPAexec detects and adapts to the distribution running on each target instance.
+TPA detects and adapts to the distribution running on each target instance.

-(This page is about distribution support on target instances that you are deploying *to*, not about the system you are running TPAexec *from*.
+(This page is about distribution support on target instances that you are deploying *to*, not about the system you are running TPA *from*.
 See the [installation instructions](INSTALL.md#distribution-support) for more on the latter.)